Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Personalise your confetti

-Colour scheme: Choose confetti colours that complement your wedding colours so it all goes well together for the photos.Or for some extra wow-factor, choose a confetti colour clash!
+Colour scheme: Choose confetti colours that complement your wedding colours so they all go well together in the photos.Or for some extra wow-factor, choose a confetti colour clash!

 Custom shapes: Consider choosing fabulous designs or shapes that reflect your personality or fit your wedding aesthetic.